In this document we will gather video guides for Ory Kratos.

 Next I will open my browser to navigate to the Kratos Quickstart.

-If you have not already read the whole quickstart, I really recommend it, but I will focus on the practical steps now.
+If you haven't already read the whole quickstart, I really recommend it, but I will focus on the practical steps now.

 So scroll down a little bit and you will see the commands you have to put into your console to get Kratos running.